-How can security, Research Approach for Security Assessment at Service Level maintainability, and Research Approach for Security Assessment at reusability be assessed?
-Workflow Level Research Approach for Maintainability Assessment at Service Level Research Approach for Maintainability Assessment at Workflow Level Research Approach for Reusability Assessment at Service Level Research Approach for Reusability Assessment at Workflow Level How can services and Technological Approach on Deployment and workflows be deployed Orchestration Tools Technological Approach on Management Tools Research Approach on Continuous Delivery How can conformance to Research Approach on Cost Analysis requirements be assessed?
-Research Approach on Scalability Assessment How can services and workflows be monitored?
-Technological Approach on Runtime Monitoring and worknows be monitored: Verification of Services Research Approach on Defining Sensors/Metrics for Security Monitoring Technological Approach on System Monitoring (Performance and QoS)
+How can security, maintainability, and reusability be assessed?
+Research Approach for Security Assessment at Service Level Research Approach for Security Assessment at Workflow Level Research Approach for Maintainability Assessment at Service Level Research Approach for Maintainability Assessment at Workflow Level Research Approach for Reusability Assessment at Service Level Research Approach for Reusability Assessment at Workflow Level How can services and workflows be deployed Technological Approach on Deployment and Orchestration Tools Technological Approach on Management Tools Research Approach on Continuous Delivery How can conformance to requirements be assessed?
+Research Approach on Cost Analysis Research Approach on Scalability Assessment How can services and workflows be monitored?
+Technological Approach on Runtime Monitoring and Verification of Services Research Approach on Defining Sensors/Metrics for Security Monitoring Technological Approach on System Monitoring (Performance and QoS)